bbkr/exodus/README.md

 Those issues are ***extremely hard*** to find, because schema itself is perfectly fine and only data is damaged.

-TODO Exodus tool can help detect those.
+TODO Exodus tool can help to detect those.

 ### Fake context data